 On September 14, 2009, Marjolein Helder and David Strik founded Plant-e as a spin-off company from the sub-department of Environmental Technology at Wageningen University.

 Since 2013, founder Marjolein Helder has been working full-time with Nanda for Plant-e.
 In the same year, a large paid research project was started, allowing Plant-e to expand to a team consisting of Marjolein, Nanda, Pim, Paulien and Daniël.
-In the following years, the activities, projects and research expanded and became groups and teams even bigger.
+In the following years, the activities, projects and research expanded and became team even bigger.
 For example, Sharon and Eva have found a place in the team and a 'workforce' was even set up to carry out the practical chores within projects and activities.
 There have also been some changes.
 Nanda has said goodbye, but luckily a good successor has been found in Han.

 Plant-e has already grown considerably with this versatile team.
 Plant-e has several projects, but also beautiful prizes and awards has been brought in, but is also still developing and researching more possibilities.